leaph-lab/Listeria_motility_eco_MS/README.md

 # Listeria_motility_eco_MS
-Code used to replicate data analyses in the manuscruipt 'Motile and non-motile _Listeria_ species adopt distinct genomic and ecological strategies to achieve broad geographic range in soil.'
+Code and data used to replicate data analyses in the manuscruipt 'Motile and non-motile _Listeria_ species adopt distinct ecological and evolutionary strategies to achieve comparably broad geographic ranges across soil ecosystems.'

 ## Required Python packages
 - numpy